aut0maticjack/lazyweb/3D-Printing-Control-Boards-and-Firmware.md

-# Control Boards
+# Control Boards:

 Options I think are worth using

-* Arduino 2560 and Premium RAMPS or RAMPS 1.4.2
+* Arduino Mega2560 and Premium RAMPS or RAMPS 1.4.2
-* MKS 8-bit boards (BASE/GEN/GEN-L)
+* Good 8-bit all-in-ones like RAMBo, RUMBA, MKS BASE/GEN/GEN-L
-* Arduino Due and RADDS
+* Arduino Due and RADDS, Get PanelDue to run RRF, or RADDS LCD to run Repetier/MK4duo
-* DuefWifi but so expensive
+* DuefWifi and PanelDue but so expensive
 * If using an 8-bit board, stick with 1/16 steppers due to low step rate, either A4988 or TMC2100
-* If using a 32-bit board, use whatever you like, TMCs still the best option
+* If using a 32-bit board, use whatever you like, TMC still the best option

 ## 8-Bit Arduino